Binary Modification: Part 2

 Notice how the compiler replaced the second call to printf with a call to puts. printf has additional overhead needed to replace the format specifiers with their arguments on the stack.
 GCC sees that we are printing a static string and optimized our code by substituting puts for printf!

-For our purposes, the following lines are the most important for us:
+For our purposes, the following lines are the most important:

 00000000000101d8 <main>: